ZecHub/zechub/site/usingzec/transactions.md

 Within Ywallet settings, you can expose the S (sapling), T (transparent), and O (orchard) components that make your Unified Address (that starts with U) - See [Guide](https://zechub.notion.site/Visualizing-Zcash-Addresses-27c0bcc423fa48f68374a0d6c317213b).

-Sending the transaction is actually very easy.
-You simply just need to know the other parties shielded address.
 When running the transaction, you select the amount of ZEC you want to send, enter the shielded address, write a [memo](https://zechub.notion.site/Memos-6e7a6d0e02ed48acbbc715a7f35a4719) (encrypted message), and then send the transaction.
 All you have to ensure when running a shielded transaction is that person you're sending ZEC to gives you their **shielded address**.

 *Using only shielded transactions to send and receive funds is the best way maintain privacy and reduce the risk of leaking data*